wp-plugins/simple-download-monitor/readme.txt

 == Frequently Asked Questions ==

+= Where can I get support? =

+Support is provided at: http://forum.pepak.net

 = Why don't I see any files in the download statistics? =

 Because nobody downloaded any file yet.
 Simple Download Monitor does not